richmojo/numba_trading/README.md

     Live and backtesting library that uses numba and ray for speed and parallelism.

-This is an example of the way I do my live trading.
-If I was really making a strategy as simple as the example I show here I would probably not use something this confusing/complex but for my strategy this was as simple as I could get it.
+This repo is an example of how I do all my live trading.
+For the strategy I show here the overall framework is probably a lot more complicated than it would need to be.
+But I wanted to show how I do things in general.

 I wouldnt recommend using this for anything other than the as a sample guide for developing your own library.
 A lot of this proabably won't be needed for your strategy and your strategy might need things that this doesnt provide.

 This repo more than likely won't be updated.

 # Basic Framework